semuconsulting/Gamepad_PS4BT/README.md

    * RX on FTDI adapter --> TX on Host board
    * USB on FTDI adapter --> USB port on PC (make a note of the COM port used)

-Connect to the relevant COM port using a terminal utility like PuTTY, configured for Serial comms on the relevant port at 9600 baud.
+Connect to the relevant COM port using a terminal utility like PuTTY (Windows) or Screen (MacOS), configured for Serial comms on the relevant port at 9600 baud.
 Type ? or HELP at the command prompt - you should see a settings report as follows.
-By default, Serial and HEX modes are OFF.

 ```
 USB Host Ps4 Dual Shock Controller v1.04